mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 The Referee should not immediately say how long this task will take but report the passing of time, perhaps with encouragement that the Pilot is “getting closer”, but allow the players to abort the rescue attempt.
 This can of course be fudged to maximise dramatic tension bearing in mind there are still some tasks to perform.
 The Referee may wish to consider whether any of the psionic abilities of the Zhodani can contribute to these tasks to either make them easier or take less time – perhaps Telepathy or Clairvoyance to locate people to expedite movements for example, or Telekinesis to move an obstruction blocking access to, say, the Engineer.
 The following two tasks can be done simultaneously (by different people):
-To effect a repair of the coil : Average (8+) Engineer (M- drive), EDU, 1D x 10 minutes.
+To effect a repair of the coil : Average (8+) Engineer (M-drive), EDU, 1D x 10 minutes.
 To effect a repair of the drive coil's computer system :
 Average (8+) Electronics (computers), INT or EDU, 1D x 10 minutes.

 Three of the crew of the Ganymede Express have all been knocked unconscious by a particularly nasty jolt to the ship dropping sharply in the turbulent atmosphere.
 The Engineer, however, is conscious but injured and bleeding.
 To staunch the wound(s) of the Ganymede Express '